 We received a friendly welcome at the front entrance to the elegant home.
 After initial introductions, we were guided to a large room with gorgeous furnishings surrounding a statesmanlike, four-poster bed.
 Carolyn promptly brought freshly-baked raspberry muffins to our room and then left us to settle in and absorb the view to the gardens.

 As always with places of such quality, we took WAY too many photos to publish in a single article.
-We reveal just some of the many highlights of Ormiston House in the slideshow below; there will be more to share via social media in the future.
+We’ve revealed just some of the many highlights of Ormiston House; there will be more to share via social media in the future.
 We’ll also be compelled to share other stories and photos from our trip to Strahan.
 We enjoyed a lovely à la carte dinner at Risby Cove for example; and we experienced the most magical of scenic drives, particularly between Tarraleah and Derwent Bridge near Lake St Clair National Park.
 Those details to come later.

 Frederick Ormiston Henry: History and Architecture